SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

     </sdf>
     ~~~

-At this point we have the basic content for a model.
-The `model.config` file describes the robot with some extra meta data.
+At this point, we have the basic content for a model.
+The `model.config` file describes the robot with some extra metadata.
 The `model.sdf` file contains the necessary tags to instantiate a model named `2wd_mr` using Gazebo linked against SDF version 1.4.

 ## Build the Model's Structure

 Our first robot will have a rectangular base with two wheels on the side and a caster wheel at the rear.
-First we lay out the basic shapes of the model.
+First, we lay out the basic shapes of the model.
 To do this we will make our model `static`, which means it will be ignored by the physics engine.
-As a result the model will stay in one place and allow us to properly align all the components.
+As a result, the model will stay in one place and allow us to properly align all the components.

 Open the `~/.gazebo/models/2wd_mr/model.sdf` file.